vijay8i/this-and-that/01-build-systems/notes/meson-and-ninja-take-2.md

   code right there.
 Colocation and locality of reference seems to be a lost idea in documentation.
 The concept of literate programming equally works well for literate documentation.
-- Building a *build metatool* is hard and there are trade-offs.
+- Creating a brand new *build metatool* is hard and there are trade-offs.
   I think *meson* distributes complexity while *gn* concentrates it and forces you to deal with it first.
 Once you get past the difficult job of figuring out the config of your toolchain, the rest of the code (that builds code) seems to all fit well together (conceptually and syntactically)

 Now.
 I still have not managed to build `ad-hoc` project using *gn* which I think will be the litmus test for me to make the final call.